-- can respond quickly and without lengthy bureaucratic delays to new workforce needs - o is student-centric, - $\circ~$ is focused on competency-based outcomes rather than hours in a classroom, - is responsive to and in partnership with the needs of business and employers, - $\circ$ $\;$ uses educational metrics to drive key decisions, and - is competitive in both the national and international education marketplace.
+- can respond quickly and without lengthy bureaucratic delays to new workforce needs, - is student-centric, - is focused on competency-based outcomes rather than hours in a classroom, - is responsive to and in partnership with the needs of business and employers, - uses educational metrics to drive key decisions, and - is competitive in both the national and international education marketplace.

-The purpose of this White Paper is to provide to the Board of Regents an overview of the evolving academic model at UMUC.
+The purpose of this white paper is to provide to the Board of Regents an overview of the evolving academic model at UMUC.

 Two caveats are important to include.
-First, academics at UMUC will always be a work in progress that fosters new initiatives building upon what is successful as well as on emerging needs.
+First, academics at UMUC will always be a work in progress, fostering new initiatives that build upon what is successful as well as on emerging needs.
 What we present here is a starting vision, not the final product.

-Second, UMUC is positioned to undertake this bold effort because it has always been a non-traditional institution, more tied to the needs of students and of the economy than to an educational model that has been best suited for full-time students coming directly from high school.
+Second, UMUC is positioned to undertake this bold effort because it has always been a nontraditional institution, more tied to the needs of students and of the economy than to an educational model that has been best suited for full-time students coming directly from high school.